nomad-coe/nomad/README.md

 ## Getting started

-Reat the docs.
+Read the docs.
 The documentation is part of the source code.
 It covers aspects like introduction, architecture, development setup/deployment, contributing, and API reference.

 ### Read the docs on the latest deployed version